Skip to main content

 This mātauranga is, in many cases, held by a small number of knowledge holders and arts practitioners – often kaumātua – who are particularly vulnerable to COVID-19.

-Among the initiatives funded through Mātauranga Māori Te Awe Kōtuku are wānanga and training programmes, as well as initiatives that increase access to mātauranga and taonga in national heritage collections.
-Within the $24.5 million programme there is also contestable funding, which will support new projects that protect and revitalise mātauranga Māori, including the $9.2 million Mātauranga Māori Marae Ora Fund.
+Among the initiatives funded through Mātauranga Māori Te Awe Kōtuku are wānanga and training programmes to support iwi, hapū and marae to gather their kōrero tuku iho, protect their taonga and revitalise their mātauranga by passing it on to the next generation.
+There are also initiatives that increase access to mātauranga and taonga in national heritage collections.
+Within the $24.5 million programme there is also contestable funding, which supports new projects that protect and revitalise mātauranga Māori, including the $9.2 million Mātauranga Māori Marae Ora Fund.

 These initiatives are being coordinated by government and cultural agencies with specialist expertise around mātauranga and taonga Māori, and their preservation and conservation.
 These agencies are working in partnership with arts practitioners and whānau, hapū and iwi to deliver the initiatives across the motu.